digitallyserviced/blessed-ceph-dash/README.md

   -h, --help    Show usage message.
 ```

+####Local

-####On a machine that can access the Ceph cluster
+From a local machine to the Ceph cluster that already has admin rights, and can run `ceph status` without additional options (default auth).

 ```bash
 ceph-dash
 ```

-####On a machine that can SSH to the Ceph cluster
+####Remote

+From a machine that can connect to a 'Local' Ceph box over SSH.
+The 'Local' box we are SSHing to needs to be able to run the `ceph status` command without additional options (default auth)

 ```bash
 ceph-dash --remote=someserver.com --port 22 --key .ssh/id_rsa
 ```

 You could also specify `--password=PASSWORD` but obviously this is probably not a good idea as your password will now leak out.

+####Dumb

-####On a machine will run the dashboard
+From a machine that you want to run the dashboard you will launch ceph-dash and it will listen on a public port.

 ```bash
 ceph-dash --noauto --bind 1234
 ```

-Then from inside your Ceph network you will POST the output of `ceph status -f json` to the machine you are running the dashboard.
+Then from inside your Ceph network you will POST the output of `ceph status -f json` to the machine that is running the dashboard.
+This method may be required for more advanced configurations and internal Ceph clusters that are inaccessible to any public methods.

 ```bash
 while true; do